dschmenk/PLASMA/doc/DRAWL.md

 - Bit-wise logic operations on 32 bit integers
 - Hexadecimal input/output

-Thes DRAWL implementation comes with the follwoing built-in:
+The DRAWL implementation comes with the follwoing built-in:

 ### Constants
 - T = True